durnik-ivo/IQAExtractor/README.md

 ### Nomenclature:
 Fragment(Geometry,Vicinity)
-- Fragment
-    - A
-    - B
+- Fragment: A or B
-- Geometry
-    - Complex
-    - Opt
+- Geometry: Complex or Opt
-- Vicinity
-    - A
-    - B
-    - Free
+- Vicinity: A or B or Free